petrblahos/pyramid_locmako/README.md

 familiar
   cd projectname
   python setup.py develop
-For the initial database creation there is a conveniencescript instelled in scripts: initialize_projectname_db
+For the initial database creation there is a convenience script installed in scripts: initialize_projectname_db